Governors State University, through its HOUSE Task Force, is committed to providing housing and support to students experiencing housing insecurity.

 Campus HOUSE Task Force

-The HOUSE Task Force, consisting of the HOUSE Liaison, Interim Director of the Counseling and Wellness Center, Social Worker, Outreach Specialist, Operations Specialist, Director, Auxiliary Services & University Housing, and the Financial Aid Coordinator, works together to provide comprehensive support to students who are experiencing homelessness or at risk of homelessness
+The HOUSE Task Force, consisting of the HOUSE Liaison, Interim Director of the Counseling and Wellness Center, Social Worker, Prevention and Outreach Coordinator, Operations Specialist, Director, Auxiliary Services & University Housing, and the Financial Aid Coordinator, works together to provide comprehensive support to students who are experiencing homelessness or at risk of homelessness

 Their goal is to assist students in finding alternative housing options, assess needs, and provide additional support services.
 To address the multifaceted needs of enrolled students facing homelessness, the wraparound services for students facing homelessness, basic needs insecurity, and students in care/alternative care centers on holistic support to help them as they face challenges/barriers to academic success.